Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Discussion

 \section{Discussion}

-Research related to SETI and UAP is commonly concerned with searching for unusual signals against a background that is contaminated with artifacts and other sources of noise.
+Research related to SETI and UAP is commonly concerned with searching for unusual signals against a background that is contaminated with artefacts and other sources of noise.
 For these fields to advance, it is essential that analyses and conclusions are preceded by rigorous data validation.
-This step is essential even in cases where it is extremely difficult. \cite{solano2022discovering} constructed the dataset $R$ ($N=5,399$) after removing objects that could not be readily distinguished from astronomical objects, plate artifacts, and scan artifacts.
-A logical next step is to systematically examine this dataset to determine whether any of these features are due to emulsion or other defects and, finally, to determine if any that remain represent true optical sources: that is, whether any originated from a light source in front of the telescope, with a corresponding optical path.
-The lack of data validation in \cite{villarroel2025aligned} and \cite{bruehl2025transients} has led to some of the erroneous assumptions and reasoning, contradictions, and mistaken conclusions that we have described in this paper.
+This step is essential even in cases where it is extremely difficult. \cite{solano2022discovering} constructed the dataset $R$ ($N=5,399$) after removing objects that could not be readily distinguished from astronomical objects, plate artefacts, and scan artefacts.
+A logical next step is to systematically examine this dataset (or other appropriately filtered dataset) to determine whether any of these features are due to emulsion or other defects and, finally, to determine if any that remain represent true optical sources: that is, whether any originated from a light source in front of the telescope, with a corresponding optical path.
+The lack of data validation in \cite{villarroel2025aligned} and \cite{bruehl2025transients} has led to some of the pitfalls that we have described in this paper.